Suv4o/personal-blog-2023/content/2022/04/18/reload-child-component-in-vue3.md

 Components in Vue are reusable custom elements (for example `<card>` ) that can be reused in Vue templates throughout the app.
 In a large scale application, we will come across a situation where we have nested components such as parents and children.

 In recent work, I faced the challenge of having to reload the child component only.
 This article will explain the intricacies to the challenge.
 Looking back, it took me unbelievably long to figure out a solution.
 Nevertheless, my blog post will provide quick and easy, short, sharp steps to any developer who might be faced with the same challenge.
-Let’s get started.
+Let's get started.

 ## Create a Vue 3 app using Vite